Content updated November 2024

 Some years ago, a company within the food and drink sector with a globally recognised branded product, undertook a global product withdrawal when there are was a major health scare when one of its contents was said to be possibly carcinogenic.
 Over several months the product was reformulated and repackaged.
 Millions were spent on a worldwide consumer advertising and PR campaign ahead of the product relaunch.

 However, when the product came back on the market it was clear the company had failed to communicate effectively with one key market, retailers, many of whom had stacked the shelves with their own branded alternative and were reluctant to restock the company’s reformulated product when it came back on the market.
-It was an object lesson in bad crisis management.
+It was an object lesson in demonstrating that managers need to ‘keep the eye on the ball’ in terms of continuing to manage all aspects the business regardless of the pressures arising from the crisis

 It’s vital to remember who your key target audiences and stakeholders are during a crisis and communicate clearly with them.
 Don’t just focus on media relations activity.
 Crisis management is about common sense, remaining calm and clear in your thinking and about leadership.
 It’s about what so many small business owners have already in running their businesses so successfully.
 It’s all about good management.